Libertyland

 Libertyland was an amusement park located in Memphis, Tennessee.
-Opened on July 4, 1976, it was located at 940 Early Maxwell Blvd.
-It was structured under the nonprofit 501(c)4 US tax code.
-It closed due to financial reasons in 2005.
+Owned by the Mid-South Fair, the park opened on July 4, 1976, and closed in 2005 due to financial reasons.
+In 2022, a youth sports complex was built on the site of the amusement park.
+The park was structured as a nonprofit 501(c)4 organization.

 History

+In May 1971, directors of the Mid-South Fair proposed an amusement park at the Fairgrounds to local officials.
+Their proposal included themed areas to be located north of the park, and a monorail system for parking lot circulation.
+Their hope was to maximize the use of the land, utilizing existing attractions such as the wooden coaster Pippin, renamed Zippin Pippin with the opening of Libertyland, and the Grand Carousel.

 Libertyland opened as an amusement park on the Mid-South Fairgrounds on July 4, 1976.
-Before then, the fair had operated on the land, including the Coaster Pippin renamed Zippin Pippin with the opening of Libertyland and the Grand Carousel.
-The city of Memphis decided it was time for a theme park for the city.
-It opened in 1976 with several rides, including the pre-existing rides that had operated in that place before.
+Several rides were added to the pre-existing rides that had operated in that place before.
 The Zippin Pippin was widely popular as it was Elvis Presley's favorite wooden roller coaster.
-In fact, on August 8, 1977, just eight days before his death, Elvis rented Libertyland as a gift for his 9 year old daughter, Lisa Marie Presley.
-From 1 am until dawn, Elvis, Lisa Marie, Elvis' then-fiance Ginger Alden and about a dozen friends rode the park's then fourteen rides.
 The Grand Carousel was also a classic and was widely appreciated.
 The park gradually drew in decent crowds over the years, but never made a great profit.
 It continued to add attractions, such as a steel coaster called the Revolution, and others.
-During the late 1990s, it added a Top Spin ride, dubbed "Tidal Wave."
-It was removed later, and in April 2002, the drop tower Rebellion was added.
+During the late 1990s, it added a Top Spin ride, named Tidal Wave.
+In April 2002, the Tidal Wave was replaced by the drop tower Rebellion.
 It featured a 90 ft drop and drew larger crowds to the park.